 But let’s talk about our screw-up.
 The problem started in the previous dungeon, when we left Lisa equipped with Venus even though Venus had reached max rank.
 We wanted her Persona upgrade during the doppelganger fight, right?
 But it got kind of tiring, leaving her dead-ended like that.
 So when I missed the walkthrough mention that you should go into the boss fight with Jun’s Hermes equipped, as it causes him to transform to Chronos, instead, a much bigger upgrade than the others!
 As a result, we swapped our maxed-out Hermes out, and lost a powerful Persona, and powerful combo attacks to boot.
 Combo Attacks had really fallen by the wayside at this point in the game, since the strongest ones require some really obscure commands and we weren’t even looking them at this point in the walkthrough.
 The game expects you to have combo attacks too, I think, because it’s really tedious without them?
 Kyle and I are lucky we stumbled across a powerful one not far from here, because if we hadn’t found it, we might not have been able to beat the game when we did!

 The boss fight in Aquarius is just another three Longinus grunts.
 A teensy bit boring, but still a nice job mixing up the boss fights with at least one victory for the other faction.
 But just because Jun doesn’t have an evil twin waiting for him doesn’t mean there aren’t going to be any ugly revelations… or hints in that direction, at least, as the dying Longinus #6 says that Jun doesn’t “even know who was meant to be seated here.”
 Although, frankly, I’m not sure what he’s hinting at even after completing the game!

-~1250 words discussing six hours and four dungeons.
+~1250 words discussing six hours over four dungeons.
 Gygax weeps.